Dangerous BeautyFebruary 20, 1998

 GigiApril 15, 1958

 A home, a motorcar, servants, the latest fashions: the most eligible and most finicky bachelor in Paris offers them all to Gigi.
 But she, who's gone from girlish gawkishness to cultured glamour before our eyes, yearns for that wonderful something money can't buy.

 Follows a woman's fight and survival amid the vicissitudes of life and the cruelty of the society.

 Lola MontèsDecember 23, 1955

-The film tells the tragical story of the life of Lola Montes who was a great adventurer and stopped being the attraction of her circus after having been the lover of various important men.
+Lola Montes, previously a great adventurer, is reduced to being the attraction of a circus after having been the lover of various important men.

 Women struggle in a Shanghai brothel where everything only appears to be beautiful.

 The story of courtesan and dance-hall girl Emma Hamilton, including her relationships with Sir William Hamilton and Admiral Horatio Nelson and her rise and fall, set during the Napoleonic Wars.